Construction Rating: | starstarstarstarstar_border |

 Body Assembly

 I used 5 minute epoxy around t' outside o' t' shell and balsa t' ensure a good strong joint.
+Ahoy!

-I wasn’t happy with t' interface betwixt t' body and balsa wood wings so I decided t' apply fiberglass cloth t' this joint t' improve t' appearance as well as add strength.
+I wasnt happy with t' interface betwixt t' body and balsa wood wings so I decided t' apply fiberglass cloth t' this joint t' improve t' appearance as well as add strength.

 Final Body & Tube Fittin'

-T' launch lug hole needed t' be cut into t' shell – I slid t' main tube sub-assembly into t' shell assembly and usin' a lug rod t' mark t' location o' where t' hole needed t' be cut.
+T' launch lug hole needed t' be cut into t' shell I slid t' main tube sub-assembly into t' shell assembly and usin' a lug rod t' mark t' location o' where t' hole needed t' be cut.
 Ahoy!
-Ahoy!
+Avast!
 I carefully used me Excato knife t' cut t' hole in t' shell.

 Nose Weight